2019 Chennai water crisis: Impact

-Millions of people are without consistent access to water.
-A lack of rainwater and groundwater has left four reservoirs that supply water to the city completely dry.
-The inability to meet the demand for water has forced businesses like hotels and restaurants to close.
-Water tankers from areas of Tamil Nadu unaffected by drought have been bringing water into some areas of the city.
-However, government tankers can take up to a month to appear after requested, so many families, wealthy residents, and business owners have opted to pay for costly private water tankers.
-The poor who live in slums do not have this option; a family in Chennai's slums may receive as little as 30 L of water every day compared to an average American household which uses 1150 L of water a day.
+Millions of people were without consistent access to water.
+A lack of rainwater and groundwater left four reservoirs that supply water to the city completely dry.
+The inability to meet the demand for water forced businesses like hotels and restaurants to close.
+Water tankers from areas of Tamil Nadu unaffected by drought brought water into some areas of the city.
+However, government tankers took up to a month to appear after requested, so many families, wealthy residents, and business owners opted to pay for costly private water tankers.
+The poor who lived in slums did not have this option; a family in Chennai's slums received as little as 30 L of water every day compared to an average American household which uses 1150 L of water a day.
+The tankers were entirely unable to reach some neighborhoods as well, including most of the Chennai slums, where approximately 820,000 people live.

-Many fights over water have also broken out due to the conflict.
+Many fights over water also broke out due to the conflict.
 In one such conflict that occurred on 15 June 2019, a woman was stabbed and the perpetrator was turned in to the police.
+On just one day during this crisis, at least 550 people were arrested during protests.

+Solutions

+In order to prevent a crisis like this from occurring again, a few Chennai-based innovators, including the City of 1,000 Tanks consortium and the Akash Ganga Trust Rain Center, have been working on building new and long term sustainable wastewater and rainwater treatment plans.
+The City of 1,000 Tanks is working to create a Water Balance Model that runs across the city, and functions by collecting rainwater, treating wastewater and runoff pollution with decentralized Nature-Based Solutions (NBS).
+Their hope is that this will prevent any future climate-change-induced droughts by increasing the groundwater reserves of the city.
+This project should mitigate risks associated with any high-frequency floods and any sewage pollution.
+The City of 1,000 Tanks aims to fix supply-side issues by creating water retention and supply capabilities of 200 to 250 Million Liters per Day.

+Additionally, to build resilience to climate change and increase water availability, the Chennai Metropolitan Water Supply and Sewerage Board (CMWSSB) has been working to diversify Chennai's water supply through the use of desalination and sewage treatment.
+Furthermore, Chennai's government placed a mandate on rainwater harvesting and also became the first city in India to reuse 10% of the collected wastewater, with the hope to achieve a 75% reuse rate.